Great Lakes Theater: Origins

 Later to become the first GLTF director, Arthur Lithgow directed Shakespeare Under the Stars, a professional summer theater troupe at Antioch College where he was a faculty member.
-Between 1952 and 1957, the troupe performed all of Shakespeare’s plays and began traveling across Northeastern Ohio to perform at Stan Hywet Hall in Akron, at an old movie theater in Cuyahoga Falls, and at the Toledo Zoo.
+Between 1952 and 1957, the troupe performed all of Shakespeare’s plays and began traveling across Northeastern Ohio to perform at Stan Hywet Hall in Akron, in a movie theater in Cuyahoga Falls, and at the Toledo Zoo.
 By 1962, the troupe was seeking a space to perform permanently while, simultaneously, a group of citizens led by the Lakewood Board of Education president, Dorothy Teare, were seeking cultural activities to occupy the Lakewood Civic Auditorium during the summer months.
 Thus, the Great Lakes Shakespeare Festival formed and premiered the first production, As You Like It, on July 11, 1962.
-It continued at the Lakewood Civic Auditorium that season and performed six of Shakespeare plays in rotation.
+It continued at the Lakewood Civic Auditorium that season and performed six Shakespeare plays in rotation.

 Notable moments

-While the theater began staging Shakespeare productions exclusively, the repertoire expanded to other theatrical classics beginning in 1965.
-Eventually, to better capture that scope, the name was changed to Great Lakes Theater Festival (GLTF) in 1985.
+The theater had begun with performing exclusively Shakespeare.
+The repertoire expanded to other plays beginning in 1965.
+To better capture that scope, the name was changed to Great Lakes Theater Festival (GLTF) in 1985.